 An appraisal exemption shortens the valuation process because buyers who qualify for an exemption may skip the in-person visit of an authorized appraiser.
 Instead, the lender will use the data provided by an automated insurance system to determine the value of the home being sold.
 This information will include recent sales prices for a nearby home and any previous sales data for the home the buyer is buying.
-The easiest way to address a valuation deficit situation is to simply avoid the problem.
+As a Mortgage Broker in Hanahan SC, the easiest way to address a valuation deficit situation is to simply avoid the problem.

 Buyers may need to carefully consider how much they are offering for a property.
 Making the best and highest possible offer isn't necessarily the right solution if the buyer needs a mortgage to pay for the property and property values in the area have fluctuated recently.
 Under the plan, lenders can obtain a “property inspection exemption.”
 Fannie Mae will accept the lender's valuation without an appraisal.
 If it later turns out that the estimate was incorrect, the lender will not be forced to repurchase the loan.